Stress stimulates appetite, it increases abdominal fat, it increases risks for disease and it can even play a role in our intimate relationships.

 Furthermore, stress coupled with elevated cortisol can trigger an increased desire to eat given cortisol’s impact upon neuropeptide Y, a neurotransmitter in the brain that regulates appetites.

 What follows eating is an elevation of insulin, which acts to inhibit fat metabolism within the body, another undesirable event.

 STress Management Techniques

 What stress-coping mechanism can you employ to help reduce your client’s stress levels?
-Many different techniques exist that demonstrate varying levels of success and while they should all be considered, select the one(s) most appropriate for your client(s) (7).
+In addition to exercise as a stress management technique, there are many different techniques exist that demonstrate varying levels of success and while they should all be considered, select the one(s) most appropriate for your client(s) (7).
 Examples include:

 - Deep Breathing (also known as paced breathing; belly, abdominal or diaphragmatic breathing):

 - Find a place (physically or by clearing your mind) free of distractions.

 - Close your eyes; and after a few normal breaths, draw in one long-slow breath through your nose engaging your diaphragm (include your chest – apical, if so desired).

 - Pause momentarily, then slowly exhale through your mouth.